Vincent van Gogh

 Vincent van Gogh was born in Groot-Zundert in the south of Holland in 1853.
 He was an art dealer, teacher and preacher before he decided to become a painter in 1880.
 His first works were very dark, while most great artists of that time used bright colors.
 When he moved to Paris in 1868 he learned to paint portraits and use color.
 He made at least twenty self-portraits during this period.

 Vincent didn’t like the city life and moved to Arles in the Provence in 1888.
 In these last years of his life he would create many works and most of his masterpieces.
 However, it was also during this period that he suffered from many inner conflicts and had himself hospitalized.
 On July 27, 1890, he shot himself in the chest.
 He died two days later.
 His brother Theo, who maintained him, inherited his collection.
-Van Gogh sold only one painting during his lifetime.

 The work of Vincent van Gogh